anisha816/Hackathon_Nisaki/README.md

 # Hackathon_Nisaki
 Code created on Python, linked with an external data base(on MySQL):travel, containing tables having flight details, hotel details, sightseeing details.
-Refer to README.md
+Refer to code_ for python code